jyesselm/rna_map_nextflow/README.md

 # Activate the environment
 conda activate rna-map-nextflow

-# Set PYTHONPATH to include lib/ directory
+# Setup Python packages (creates .pth file so packages are available)
-export PYTHONPATH="${PWD}/lib:${PYTHONPATH}"
+./setup_env.sh
 ```

 The `lib/` directory contains the minimal Python code needed by the Nextflow workflow.
-No additional Python package installation is required.
+The `setup_env.sh` script creates a `.pth` file in the conda environment so that `lib/` and `rna_map/` packages are automatically available without needing to set PYTHONPATH.

 ### Using Docker